 The degree is offered by the UW Department of Civil & Environmental Engineering in collaboration with UW Professional & Continuing Education.

 The Master of Supply Chain Transportation & Logistics is a 43-credit program that can be completed in two years of part-time study.
 Students take one class per quarter for nine quarters (including summers).
 All students complete the same courses in a defined sequence, moving through the curriculum as a close-knit group known as a cohort.

 The final course focuses on a student-designed practicum project.
 You will gain hands-on experience by tackling a real logistics or transportation challenge of your choosing.

 All classes are offered online, except for a one-week residency class held on the UW campus in Seattle at the beginning of the program.
-Courses will include both real-time and recorded classes, supplemented by self-study modules that can be completed at any time.
+Courses include live online classes supplemented by recorded materials and self-study modules that can be completed at any time.